 First, we will clean the 11 publicly available datasets that we collected to obtain data in a form similar to the pilot data mentioned earlier.
 Then, we will calculate six indices that represent SALT for each dataset, namely reaction time, accuracy, d prime, efficiency, drift rate (v), and starting point (z).
 Reaction time and accuracy can be obtained directly from the datasets, while d prime and efficiency will be calculated based on reaction time and accuracy using a simple formula (see Table 2).
 The calculation of drift rate (v) and starting point (z) will be based on the drift-diffusion model, with drift rate (v) indicating faster evidence accumulation and the starting point (z) reflecting a bias in the beginning of information accumulation (Golubickis et al., 2017; Macrae et al., 2017; Yankouskaya et al., 2020).
 Specifically, we will use the "fit_ezddm" function in the "hausekeep" package in R to obtain these two indices.

-We will calculate the Split-Half Reliability (SHR) for a dataset.
+We will calculate the Split-Half Reliability for a dataset.
 Specifically, we will use four methods for calculating split-half reliability, namely first-second, odd-even, permutation and Monte Carlo split-half.
 And we will present the results of Monte Carlo split-half in the main text, while the results of other split-half reliability methods will be presented in the supplementary materials.
 As there is no R package that can directly calculate split-half reliability as we require, we will write our codes for this purpose.
 In addition, if the data was obtained by conducting multiple SALT experiments at a certain time interval, we will calculate the Intraclass Correlation Coefficient (ICC) for these SPE values to evaluate the test-retest reliability of these six indices.
 Specifically, we will use the "psych" package to calculate ICC for these indices (William Revelle, 2022).

 Figure 3.
 Analysis Flow Chart